 Selinda Camp: Our full report

+Partly owned by renowned film-makers Dereck and Beverly Joubert, the Selinda Reserve has been made famous in their films for National Geographic.
 Wide, dry grasslands, dotted with waterholes and interspersed with palm-fringed 'islands' and stands of leadwood trees, cover the area as far as the eye can see.
-It's a picturesque, open environment and guests can spot game a long way off.
-It's perfect for following predators like wild dogs on hunting sorties.
+It's a picturesque, open environment and guests can spot animals a long way off.
+It's the perfect environment for following predators like wild dogs on hunting sorties.

 Food & drink

 - Usual board basis

 - Full Board & Activities

 - Food quality

 - When we last stayed at Selinda Camp in November 2016, the food was excellent and with its recent upgrade we expect it might now be even better.
 With advance notice, the camp can cater to vegetarians and most special dietary requests.